davidgyoung/davidgyoung.github.io/_posts/2020-05-15-how-far-can-you-go.md

 The answer to that question depends on the strength of the transmitter and how good the receiver is at picking it up.
 The solution to this problem is to measure the signal at a known distance.
 A distance of one meter is typically used because it is close enough for the signal to be strong but far enough to avoid "near field" effects that can make radio signals unpredictable.

 So a simple distance estimation might work like this:.
 If the known measured signal level at 1 meter is -50dBm, and we see a slightly weaker signal, then that means the estimated distance is just a bit further than one meter.
-To aid in this calculation, a bluetooth transmitter can actually send a data packet containing this "measured power" or "tx power" value.
+To aid in this calculation, a Bluetooth transmitter can actually send a data packet containing this "measured power" or "tx power" value.
 That way the receiver knows the proper reference point for different transmitters with different power levels.

 ## The Math